Menu:

 Checking to see if your computer has the Service Pack installed

-When installed, the Service Pack adds the words "Service Pack 1", like in the figure to the left, or Service Pack 2, which is even better.
+When installed, the Service Pack adds the words “Service Pack 1”, like in the figure to the left, or Service Pack 2 or Service Pack 3, which is even better.
 (Service Pack 2 contains all of Service Pack 1, along with other Windows fixes.)

 Killing Messenger on computers that have Service Pack 1 installed

-Service Pack 1 finally lists Windows Messenger as a removable item in the Windows Components area.
-Here's the step-by step for removing Windows Messenger if your computer has the Service Pack:
+Installing any of the three Service Packs will list Windows Messenger as a removable item in the Windows Components area.
+Here’s the step-by step for removing Windows Messenger if your computer has a Service Pack installed:

 Removing Messenger on computers that don't have Service Pack 1

-If your computer doesn't have Service Pack 1 or Service Pack 2 installed, purging Windows Messenger is more difficult.
+If your computer doesn’t have a service pack installed, purging Windows Messenger is more difficult.
 Microsoft forces you to take a sneaky backdoor route.
-Here's what to do:
+Here’s what to do:

 1. Verify that your computer doesn't already have the Service Pack installed, or these steps will lead to a confusing "unregistering the ocx 16422" error message and possible further problems.